 What is a stroke?

 A stroke, or brain attack, happens when blood flow to your brain is stopped.
 It is an emergency situation.
+Call 911 if you think you might be having a stroke or stroke symptoms.

 The brain needs a constant supply of oxygen and nutrients in order to work well.
 If blood supply is stopped even for a short time, this can cause problems.
 Brain cells begin to die after just a few minutes without blood or oxygen.